sheiksaga/hugo-blog/content/posts/sharpen-an-axe-for-longer.md

 # Sharpen an axe for longer

-The title is from a quote that is [*incorrectly*](https://quoteinvestigator.com/2014/03/29/sharp-axe/) attributed to Abraham Lincoln:
+The title is paraphrased from a quote that is [*incorrectly*](https://quoteinvestigator.com/2014/03/29/sharp-axe/) attributed to Abraham Lincoln:
 > To Cut Down a Tree in Five Minutes Spend Three Minutes Sharpening Your Axe

 Anyway, what I think the quote is trying to say is, it's okay for things to take time.
 That is, if you're actively working on making the end result much better.